 Under California overtime law, employers are required to pay non-exempt employees overtime for work over the maximum number of hours per day or per week.5

-Non-exempt employees who do not have an alternative workweek schedule are entitled to overtime pay if they work:
+If you are a non-exempt employee and do not have an alternative workweek schedule, you are entitled to one-and-a-half times your regular rate of pay if you work:

 - more than eight (8) hours in a single workday;